omargup/moving_firefighter_problem_generator/README.md

 - `A`.
 The $n \times n$ adjacency matrix of the fire graph.
 - `D`.
 The $(n+1) \times (n+1)$ distance matrix of the firefighter graph where the last row and column are the firefighter distances to every node.
-- `T`.
-The time steps it takes to burn the fire graph.
 - `fighter_pos`.
 The $d$-dimensional firefighter position.
 - `node_pos`.
 A $n \times d$ matrix with the node positions.
 - `burnt_nodes`.
 List with the indices of the initial burnt nodes.